 They shout, louder and louder.
 Typefaces in their letters become increasingly aggressive, bigger and redder, like Soviet Revolutionary propaganda.
-Reminders become commands: contract expiring! renew house insurance! get car tax! upgrade now! don’t miss the deadline! verify now! send meter reading now!
+Reminders become commands: Contract expiring!
+Renew house insurance!
+Get car tax or else!
+Upgrade now!
+Don’t miss the deadline!
+Verify now!
+Send meter reading now!
 List upon list of obligations, some demanding fines for non-compliance, some threatening excommunication.
-Oh, and the biggest con of all is they insist we pay by Direct Debit!
+Oh, and the biggest con of all is they insist you pay by Direct Debit!

 When you don’t jump to attention the instant they snap their fingers, they become neurotic and spiteful.

-We want what they supply and nothing more.
-We don’t want their newsletters, add-ons, apps or personal managers.
-We don’t even want to be asked how we spend our leisure time, how many children of school age we have or anything else of a personal nature.
-We certainly don’t want to be tricked into accepting or not accepting marketing material from “trusted” third parties by ticking or unticking a box so as to not receive or to receive whatever it is we actually don’t want.
+You want what they supply and nothing more.
+You don’t want their newsletters, add-ons, apps or personal managers.
+You don’t even want to be asked how you spend our leisure time, how many children of school age you have or anything else of a personal nature.
+You certainly don’t want to be tricked into accepting or not accepting marketing material from “trusted” third parties by ticking or unticking a box so as to not receive or to receive whatever it is you actually don’t want.

 We want what they supply, nothing more.

 Stop for a minute.
 Who exactly are these organisations?
-Let’s pick one at random, energy companies for example.
+Let’s pick one at random; Energy companies.
 Do they dig the coal and pump the gas or engineer wind-turbines?
 Do they build the power stations, design and build substations to harvest alternative energy?
 Do they build and maintain the networks of wires and pipes and other paraphernalia which pumps the energy into our homes?

 No. No, they don’t.

-Energy companies in the UK, like many counterparts in other industries, outsource the creative engineering and heavy duty construction – you know, assets – to third parties.
+Energy companies in the UK, like many counterparts in other industries, outsource the creative engineering and heavy duty construction – you know, national assets – to third parties (usually from overseas).
 Energy Companies don’t supply energy they supply prices, bills and banter.
 The actual mechanics of making what they sell is left to somebody else.

-Understanding that they are simply marketing, sales and administration centres, is the first step towards knowing how to deal with them.
+Understanding that they are in fact marketing, sales and administration centres, is the first step towards knowing how to deal with them.